‘Beauty And The Beast’ LeFou’s Gay Moment Details, Josh Gad Talks His Character

 The interview has set off a chain of extreme reactions from some quarters.
 On Friday, a representative of the Henagar drive-in theater posted on Facebook that they had no business showing Beauty and the Beast if they could not watch it with God or Jesus, according to Time.
 The post has since been deleted.

-The post also said that it was all right if some did not agree with the decision, adding that “first and foremost” Christians, and they would not “compromise” on what the Bible teaches.
+The post also said that it was all right if some did not agree with the decision, adding that they are “first and foremost” Christians, and they would not “compromise” on what the Bible teaches.

 The openly gay LeFou may also get the live-action remake of the animated Beauty and the Beast banned in Russia, where the film is scheduled to release on March 16.
 A Russian law describes homosexuality as “non-traditional sexual relations,” and it prohibits the spreading of “gay propaganda” among minors, according to BBC.